Boosting the Local Invariance for Better Adversarial Transferability: Methodology

-Here $\epsilon$ represents the perturbation budget, $\delta$ is the perturbation of $x$, and $\|\cdot\|_p$ is the $\ell_{p}$-norm distance .
+Given a victim model $f$ with parameters $\theta$ and a clean image $x \in \mathcal{X}$ with ground-truth label $y$, where $x$ is in $d$ dimensions and $\mathcal{X}$ denotes all the legitimate images, adversarial attacks seek to identify an adversarial example $x+\delta$ $ \in \mathcal{X}$ such that: Here $\epsilon$ represents the perturbation budget, $\delta$ is the perturbation of $x$, and $\|\cdot\|_p$ is the $\ell_{p}$-norm distance.
 In this work, we adopt $\ell_{\infty}$ distance to align with existing works.
 To generate such a perturbation, the adversary typically maximizes the loss function $J$ (\eg, cross-entropy loss) of the target model, which can be formalized as:

-The transferability of adversarial examples generated on the surrogate model when applied to the victim model $f$ can be evaluated by the attack success rates (ASR) as follows:
+The transferability of adversarial examples generated on the surrogate model when applied to the victim model $f$ can be evaluated by the attack success rate (ASR) as follows: